8luebottle/Dev-Bookshelf/Code_Complete.md

 - A good metaphor: Simple, relates well to other relevant metaphors.

-Some metahors are more effective than others.
+Some metaphors are more effective than others.

 - the earth-centered view Vs. the-sun-centered view
-- the computer-centered view Vs.the database-oriented view
+- the computer-centered view Vs. the database-oriented view

 `How well you unserstand the metaphors determines how well you understand software development.`

 2.1 can be summarized as follows:

 - Metaphors serve as a tool to simplify and enhance the comprehension of complex software development.
-By using metaphors, unfamiliar or challenging concepts are linked to more familiar and easily unserstandable ideas, making them easier to grasp.
+By using metaphors, unfamiliar or challenging concepts are linked to more familiar and easily understandable ideas, making them easier to grasp.

 </details>